Links

 A new option for variables in the test recording process can be found in the BugBug Extension overlay.

-When you click on the "Variables" button there will be two new options.
+When you click on the "Variables" button there will be two options:

 Save variable for later